martinjameswhite/directsht/README.md

 The code returns a complex array stored in the same convention as Healpy uses.
 You can get the index of a given ell,m mode using the "indx" method of the class.

+We give several examples of how to compute alms for different sets of points, do a pseudo-spectrum calculation for mock galaxies and look at how the code performs in Jupyter notebooks within the `notebooks` directory.
+Please look there for further information.